sjdolley/softwareTestingDiceBlackjack/ClientQuestionaire.md

 # Client Requirements Questionnaire
- Do you want users to be able to play more than one game?
-Yes, more than one game please.
+Do you want users to be able to play more than one game?/n Yes, more than one game please.

 ---